 Lochloosa Creek flows into Lake Lochloosa and is the largest tributary to the lake.
 From Lake Lochloosa water primarily flows into Orange Creek to the Ocklawaha River.
-The portion of Lochloosa Creek south of the Property extending from County Road 20A to Lochloosa Lake was designated an Outstanding Florida Water on December 15, 1987.
+The portion of Lochloosa Creek south of the Property extending from County Road (CR) 20A to Lochloosa Lake was designated an Outstanding Florida Water on December 15, 1987.

 The portion of Lochloosa Creek within the Property is bordered by floodplain swamp and has been identified within the Florida Ecological Greenways Network Priority 3 project area known as "Ocala NF-Lochloosa-Paynes Prairie-Newnans Lake".
 Lochloosa Creek, which generally is oriented north-south through the Property east of Newnans Lake, is perhaps the most significant environmental feature of the Property that is not under conservation easement.
-The wetlands of Lochloosa Creek have the highest priority ranking in the Critical Lands and Water Identification Project (CLIP) version 2.0 statewide wetlands data layer, and a buffer along the creek received a Priority 2 ranking for protection of surface waters by CLIP.
+The wetlands of Lochloosa Creek have the highest priority ranking in the Critical Lands and Water Identification Project (CLIP) version 3.0 statewide wetlands data layer, and a buffer along the creek received a Priority 2 ranking for protection of surface waters by CLIP.

-Approximately 2,600 acres of land extending north-south over 9.4 miles of the Property is proposed for conservation, including a western branch connecting this area to the Newnans Lake Conservation Area.
-This will provide an additional element of protection to this regionally significant ecological corridor.
+Approximately 3,538 acres of land extending north-south over 9.4 miles of the Property is proposed for preservation, including a western branch connecting this area to the Newnans Lake Conservation Area.
+This area includes approximately 1,805 acres of uplands, 1,732 acres of wetlands, and 1 acre of surface water.
+This area will provide an additional element of protection to this regionally significant ecological corridor.
 By protecting the creek and key uplands and wetlands that border this important resource, the LTMP Environmental Plan connects to and augments existing public lands and helps to protect the long-term health and integrity of this system.